2025 NBA Futures: Lakers Continue Climb Up Odds Board

 Trending Teams

 The Cavaliers are among the bigger surprises of the 2024-25 season.
-At 44-10, Cleveland is tied with Oklahoma City for the best mark in the NBA.
-The Cavs entered the All-Star break on an 8-1 SU surge.
+At 52-10, Cleveland has the best mark in the NBA.
+The Cavs are on a 16-1 SU tear through games of March 5.

 From Dec.
 1-Jan.
 20, Cleveland won 12 in a row as part of a 16-1 SU spree.

-All of that prompted a huge move in BetMGM's NBA Finals futures odds.
+All of that has prompted a huge move in BetMGM's NBA Finals futures odds.
 Back in June, the Cavaliers opened +5000.
-Cleveland got as short as +700 in late January and is now the +800 third choice, behind only the Celtics and Thunder.
+Cleveland got to +700 in late January and is now the +600 third choice, behind only the Celtics and Thunder.

 From coaching to players, Egeland can't stop raving about the Cavaliers so far.